-Prerequisite: Industrial Arts 443,444 or 542.
+Prerequisite: Industrial Arts 443, 444 or 542.

 Advanced problems in photography in industry and photography in education.
 Individual research project dealing with instructional materials or industrial processes.

 660. Problems in Electronics (3)

-Six hours of laboratory.
+Six hours of laboratory

+Prerequisite: Industrial Arts 563.

 Recent developments in the electronics areas.
-Special research projects and resource 670.
-Research in Power Systems for Industrial Arts (3) Six hours of laboratory.
+Special research projects and resource materials.
+670. Research in Power Systems for Industrial Arts (3) Six hours of laboratory.